masato1122/phonon_e3nn/README.md

 ## Citation

-If you use the anharmonic phonon data from this repository, which is stored in `./phonon_e3nn/DATA`, please cite the following paper:
+If you use the phonon data from this repository, which is stored in `./phonon_e3nn/DATA`, please cite the following paper:

 - **Phonon Data:** M. Ohnishi et al., arXiv:**** (2025).